FirespriteLtd/website/site/content/careers/_index.md

       title: What we offer
     - body: >-
-        Our studio is situated right in the vibrant heart of Liverpool city centre.
+        Our studio is situated right in the vibrant heart of Liverpool city centre, close to all major transport links.
 It’s modern, stylish, and air conditioned, and packed full of the latest cutting-edge technology.
         All the best cafes, restaurants, bars, and shopping are right on our doorstep, and if you want a change of pace, we are just a stone’s throw from the world-famous Liverpool waterfront.
       image:
         alt: Liverpool
         src: /images/uploads/liverpool2.jpg